 Based on the authorized biography “The Life of a Man” by Clement Wood, director Lane’s film allows us to get to know and feel comfortable with Brinkley.
 We begin to appreciate and admire his entrepreneurial efforts and success, and even side with him against his challengers.
 The final act reminds us why we are/should be skeptical beings and that our viewpoint affects our beliefs.

 Where we might normally cry “bollocks”, the blending of news clips, home movies, photographs and hand-drawn animation have us fully on board.
 It would be difficult to argue against the label of genius when describing Brinkley, though the specific category is up for debate.
-Recognizing the power of the young radio industry, Brinkley started KFKP, the third radio station in the U.S. He used radio to market his goat procedure, and is even credited with introducing country & western music, and the first sex talk show (a predecessor to Dr Ruth) to the air waves.
+Recognizing the power of the young radio industry, Brinkley started KFKB, when U.S. radio was still in development.
+He used radio to market his goat procedure, and is even credited with introducing country & western music, and the first sex talk show (a predecessor to Dr Ruth) to the air waves.

 JAMA editor Morris Fishbein was a long time nemesis to Brinkley.
 Fishbein’s years-long crusade was fought to label Brinkley as a “quack”, a charlatan and a fraud.
 Brinkley was forced to re-group after a losing campaign for Governor and some challenges to his radio station.
 He ended up in Del Rio, Texas with his beautiful house, a new hospital, and powerful one million watt radio station (XERA) becoming his family jewels.
 The station was located on the Mexico side of the border to avoid U.S. regulation and he was now able to broadcast not just across the U.S., but to numerous countries.